danielshalom/object-detection/README.md

 ***

-* Folder : Machine learning  ,Computer-vision,Deep learning
+* Folder : Machine learning, Deep learning

  If you do not seem to see them, download jupyter notebook